-Also, WordPress Toolkit can now prevent users from trying to clone their WordPress site to a destination where another WordPress site already exists.
+Also, WP Toolkit can now prevent users from trying to clone their WordPress site to a destination where another WordPress site already exists.
 Or a site into itself.
 We’re not exactly sure why somebody would do that, but we’re sure they won’t succeed.

-WordPress Toolkit 4.1 Plans
+WP Toolkit 4.1 Plans